Health Promotion and Well-Being

-The Center for Health Education and Well-Being cultivates and supports holistic well-being for individuals, relationships, groups, and the JHU community at-large.
+Health Promotion and Well-Being, previously known as the Center for Health Education and Well-Being (CHEW), cultivates and supports holistic well-being for individuals, relationships, groups, and the JHU community-at-large across all schools and divisions.
 As a result of programs, services, educational campaigns, leadership and engagement opportunities, students and learners will create positive habits and behaviors which will have a beneficial impact on academic success, personal development and long-term health and well-being.

-- The CHEW office is operating with usual business hours (8:30-5:00 PM, Monday-Friday) through phone and virtual meetings.
+- Health Promotion and Well-Being is operating with usual business hours (8:30-5:00 PM, Monday-Friday) through phone, virtual and in-person meetings.
 To schedule a meeting, please send an email to firstname.lastname@example.org or connect with a staff member on the staff page.

-- If you have experienced a situation of intimate partner violence or sexual misconduct or have questions about a related situation, please call the office number at at 410-516-8396 and be sure to leave a phone number where you can reached.
-Discretion will be used when returning your call.
+- If you have experienced a situation of intimate partner violence or sexual misconduct or have questions about a related situation, please call the office number at at 410-516-5133 to reach a confidential staff member.
 If you are currently unsafe or need immediate attention, please call 911 or campus security at 410-516-4600.
-The Confidential JHU Sexual Assault Helpline can also be called at 410-516-8700 24/7, even during COVID-19 adjusted operations.
+The Confidential JHU Sexual Assault Helpline can also be called at 410-516-8700 24/7.

-Information shared with CHEW staff and student leaders is kept private between the student and the facilitator.
+Information shared with Health Promotion and Well-Being staff and student leaders are kept private between the student and the facilitator.
 However, if the student indicates that they may harm themselves or others, or talks about an event reportable to The Clery Act, information may be disclosed as appropriate.

 News & Announcements